A lush green landscape shown from above.

 Biodiversity Risk Assessment

-At the end of 2020, we conducted an analysis of our locations and examined their proximity to protected areas.
+In early 2024, we conducted a biodiversity risk assessment of our locations and examined their proximity to protected areas.
 This assessment evaluated potential risks throughout eBay’s portfolio of physical locations, including metro areas where eBay has a large presence.
-While none of our locations were deemed high risk, we continue to monitor each site closely for climate, biodiversity or nature risks and impacts.
-We plan on updating this assessment in 2023.
+While none of our locations were deemed high risk, we continue to monitor each site closely for climate, biodiversity, or nature risks and impacts.

 Key Sustainability Partnerships

-We partner with several organizations to advocate for climate action and advance sustainable business practices.
+We partner with several organizations to advocate for climate action and advance sustainable business practices, including:

 eBay is a member of: